SU-Bolides/course_ros2/README.md

 By doing a teleop with a controller (PS4 controller by exemple) we'll be able to use analogical values and the command will be smoother.

 ### Sllidar
 This package is the official package for our lidar.
 We use here the sllidar_node to get the data of the lidar.

+**We never change this package, if you want to process the data of the lidar, please see if in the High-Level repository there is a package for the lidar or create your own package in it.**

 To connect it use the dynamic link /dev/ttyLIDAR to assure the good connection.
+**If you want to add this dynamic connection on a new RPi5, please see the [tutorials](Tutorials.md)**